nburnet1/nburnet1/README.md

-Programmer by day... also programmer by night
+Student by day, coder by night

 <!---
 nburnet1/nburnet1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.